-- Obtaining student loan documents - · Signing out resource materials - Proof of identification while onsite (e.g. at work experience, field trips etc.) - Obtaining tuition receipts, transcripts, and other College documents - At some locations, you may be required to wear your student identification so that it is visible when onsite at the campus
+- Signing out resource materials - Proof of identification while onsite (e.g. at work experience, field trips etc.) - Obtaining tuition receipts, transcripts, and other College documents - At some locations, you may be required to wear your student identification so that it is visible when onsite at the campus